Global Scholars

 FAQ's

-Once you’ve been admitted to the Global Scholar program or as an Exchange student, you will receive communication from the housing office when you are able to access mylife.rit.edu to submit your housing and dining application.
-The RIT Global office can assist you with selecting a meal plan later, should you want one.
+Once you’ve been admitted to the Global Scholar program or as an Exchange student, you will receive communication from the housing office when you are able to access myLife.rit.edu to submit your housing and dining applications.
+A meal plan is required if you are assigned to the residence halls, 175 Jefferson, or the RIT Inn, and one will be automatically applied to your account.
+The RIT Global office can assist you with selecting an optional meal plan if you are assigned to a location other than those listed above.

 Single means it is a private bedroom within a suite/apartment and double means a shared bedroom with another student/roommate.